radiolise/radiolise-home/BUILD.md

     mv radiolise/src/* /var/www/html/

-Allow radio·li·se to save station information on your server:
+Allow radio·li·se to save station information on your server (the user www-data is responsible for that):

     chown www-data /var/www/html/channels.json